Dirtylowdown/azure-powershell/src/SpringCloud/SpringCloud/help/Az.SpringCloud.md

 List test keys for a Service.

 ### [New-AzSpringCloud](New-AzSpringCloud.md)
-Create a new Service or update an exiting Service.
+create a new Service or update an exiting Service.

 ### [New-AzSpringCloudApp](New-AzSpringCloudApp.md)
-Create a new App or update an exiting App.
+create a new App or update an exiting App.

 ### [New-AzSpringCloudAppBinding](New-AzSpringCloudAppBinding.md)
-Create a new Binding or update an exiting Binding.
+create a new Binding or create an exiting Binding.

 ### [New-AzSpringCloudAppCustomDomain](New-AzSpringCloudAppCustomDomain.md)
-Create or update custom domain of one lifecycle application.
+create custom domain of one lifecycle application.

 ### [New-AzSpringCloudAppDeployment](New-AzSpringCloudAppDeployment.md)
-Create a new Deployment or update an exiting Deployment.
+create a new Deployment or create an exiting Deployment.

 ### [New-AzSpringCloudAppDeploymentBuildResultObject](New-AzSpringCloudAppDeploymentBuildResultObject.md)
 Create an in-memory object for BuildResultUserSourceInfo.